castuardo/columnar-aware-dedup/README.md

 ## Naive ORC client-server

-This test uses a naive chubking algorithm for ORC files, this is, is interested in trying to deduplicate the whole data section of each stripe in the file.
+This test uses a naive chubking algorithm for ORC files, this is, is interested in trying to deduplicate the whole data and footer section of each stripe in the file.
+As expected, this works fine in databases where, for example, two query results look very similar, or other cases.

 1. Build
 2. Go to target/ColumnarAwareDedup/orc/naive/scripts